Stockade railway station

 The Stockade railway station, the terminus station of the then Stockade railway line (later the Northfield railway line), was opened on 1 June 1857.
-It was built to service the colony's prisoner camp, and to transport bluestone mined by convicts to building projects in downtown Adelaide.
+It was built to service the colony's prison camp, and to transport bluestone mined by convicts to building projects in downtown Adelaide.
 After a century of service, it was closed in 1961, and the quarry area was later redeveloped as a park.

 Development

 The station and single line were opened in 1857 to carry prisoner-mined stone from the quarries behind Yatala Labour Prison (itself originally known as "The Stockade").
 It was also used to transfer prisoners and supplies to the prison, which was first opened in 1854.
 The station was built as the terminus of a branch of what is now the Gawler railway line, making it one of South Australia's oldest rail lines.
 It was originally planned to extend the line eastward beyond the Stockade to Modbury, passing through the suburb of Valley View, though this never came to fruition.
 By the 1870s, the extraction of rock was well-developed, and in 1878, for example, the quarry supplied 25,000 tons of stone.